Choose your country / language

 Communicating updated governance internally, to create both structural clarity and the cultural support required for crypto-agility.

-What steps enable technical crypto-agility?
+2. Laying the technical ground: What steps enable technical crypto-agility?

 • Conduct full cryptographic discovery: Identify where all cryptography is used across the organization, therefore building a complete inventory of algorithms, key lengths, protocols, libraries, and key management systems.
 To guide this effort, focus on three key layers: